History of the Building

 The Lancaster Opera House is a reminder of an early American tradition.
 In previous centuries, it was not unusual to combine a music hall with a town's main governmental building.
-These multi-functional halls were often called "Opera Houses", whether or not opera was, in fact, performed.
+These multi-functional halls were often called "Opera Houses," whether or not opera was, in fact, performed.
 The Lancaster Opera House, designed by George J. Metzger, is one of only a few such Town Hall Opera Houses left in the country.

 The restoration of the Opera House was started as a Bicentennial Project in 1975, with funding from the Town of Lancaster, State of New York, and numerous other public and private sources.
-When restoration began, forty seven cots, and a number of helmets were among the debris stacked on the floor of the auditorium.
-What had been a musty storeroom was on its way back to its turn of the century beauty.
-A new stairwell and elevator were built on to the East end of the Town Hall to provide handicapped access; the ceiling and walls were repaired; and four temporary rooms which had been built in the West corners of the balcony and auditorium were removed.
-The auditorium floor was stripped of a linoleum covering and refinished, the plaster frieze work of the proscenium arch was returned to its original state, and lighting fixtures which duplicated the original combination gas and electric fixtures were searched out and installed.
+When restoration began, forty-seven cots and a number of helmets were among the debris stacked on the floor of the auditorium.
+What had been a musty storeroom was on its way back to its turn-of-the-century beauty.
+A new stairwell and elevator were built onto the East end of the Town Hall to provide handicapped access; the ceiling and walls were repaired; and four temporary rooms which had been built in the West corners of the balcony and auditorium were removed.
+The auditorium floor was stripped of a linoleum covering and refinished; the plaster frieze work of the proscenium arch was returned to its original state; and lighting fixtures which duplicated the original combination gas and electric fixtures were searched out and installed.
 St. Mary's Elementary School in Lancaster, which was scheduled for demolition at the time, yielded wainscoting and hardware, which were used in the project.